aksiksi/blog/_posts/2015-11-07-roadomatic-node-vs-go.md

 ## Conclusion

-In summary, both Node and Go are excellent languages, especially for writing server-based applications.
+In summary, both Node and Go are excellent choices for writing server-based applications.
 However, for our specific use-case, Go is simply superior in almost every way.

 We are currently still using the Node implementation for testing, but we will likely shift to the Go version if we end up deploying [Roadomatic](https://github.com/aksiksi/roadomatic) in production.